MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

 #### Video data collector

 The video data collector captures a screen recording when tests are run.
 This is useful for troubleshooting UI tests.
-Video data collector is available only with Visual Studio 2017 Update 5 and later.
+Video data collector is available only with Visual Studio 2017 version 15.5 and higher.

 To customize any other type of diagnostic data adapter, you must use a test settings file.
 For more information, see [Specifying Test Settings for Visual Studio Tests](/devops-test-docs/test/specifying-test-settings-for-visual-studio-tests).